rnx2024/Interactive-Profile-Map-using-R-Programming/README.md

 I have used the leaflet and htmltools packages in creating in interactive map.

 Anyone can use the code and make changes as long as this original repository is referenced.

+The deployed interactive file can be found here: <https://rpubs.com/rnx2024/mapped-info-philippine-presidential-candidates-presidents>